thumulakaru/Unit-4-project/README.md

 2. Commenting System - A commeting system is to be added to give more freedom for everyone to discuss their opinions about question and to post the answers.
 Another table in the database could easily do this.

+3. More authenticated liking system - The liking system to be improved by limiting the number of likes to one per user per post.
+Another row in the posts table could easily do this though some tweaking in CSS and HTML is required.

+The other suggestions that were suggested were discarded as the client found them less important than the above.
+If the client thinks that the other suggestions are stil necessary after development stage 2, they will be implemented in the development stage 3.
 # Appendix

 ![Client-Developer agreement](https://github.com/thumulakaru/Unit-4-project/blob/main/assets/success_criteria_approval.png)